 The output of TVP is a summary of the input parameters, and a time-ordered list of when the source (skybin) is visible.
-Each line in the list contains start and end times (UTC), and duration of visibility (seconds).
-Gaps of eight hours between successive visibility periods are usually due to Van Allen belt transit.
+Each line in the list contains start and end times (UTC), and duration of visibility (seconds), both for the selected dither pattern and for the target attitude.
+Gaps of twelve hours between successive visibility periods are usually due to Van Allen belt transit.
 Shorter gaps are due to Earth or Moon constraints and longer gaps to Sun/anti-Sun constraints.